 SEL is the most common measure of cumulative noise exposure for a single aircraft flyover.
 The SEL is a summation of the “A-weighted” sound energy over the duration of a noise event, where the duration is defined as the time when the sound level first exceeds a threshold level (normally just above the background noise level) to the time that the sound level drops back down below the threshold.

 The average noise level over a 24 hour period except the noise occurring at night (between 10 PM and 7 AM) which is artificially increased by 10 dB.
 This weighting reflects the added intrusiveness of night noise events attributable to the fact that community background noise typically decreases by 10 dB at night.

 The FAA classifies aircraft into four stages for clarification.
 Stage 1, being the loudest, Stage 2, Stage 3 and Stage 4.
 The noise levels for stage definition is measured at three points.
 These points are designed to measure noise levels for take-off, landing, and sideline.
 For more information click on the following link.
 Noise Levels for U.S. Certificated and Foreign Aircraft – AC36-1H Please note that non-emergency Stage 1 and Stage 2 jet operations are banned from APF.

-For more information about Aircraft Noise Terminology, please contact Diane Terrill, Director of Strategy and Communications, at 239-643-0733.
+For more information about Aircraft Noise Terminology, please contact Diane Terrill, Deputy Executive Director, at 239-643-0733.